Friday, July 30, 2010

 3. Open studio so you'll be a cool design entrepreneur.
 But you forgot about the DBKL/MBSA regulation and rules about signage that would destroy your 'brand' with 'studio pengiklanan'

 4. They teach you techniques & skills.
-Learn HTML5, etc but they don't teach you about copyright & Intellectual Property.
+Learn HTML5, etc but they don't teach you about copyright and Intellectual Property.
 (They don't tell you to watermark your work)

 5. Most designers put awesome branded clients in their portfolio to impress people, BUT not all aware that these designers work under agencies.
-Again, it's agencies/companies portfolio, you the designer never got the account in your own effort.
-You don't pitch for it, the CEO, MD, the CD, Account Directors & managers are the one who pitch and got the project for the company.
-Don't claim glory over something that you don't get it under your own belt.
+Again, it's agencies/companies portfolio and copyright, you are the designer and never pitch for the account in your own effort.
+The CEO, MD, the CD, Account Directors and managers are the ones who pitch and got the project for the company.
+Do not simply claim other people's credits that you don't get it under your own belt.
 You work with a dedicated creative team.
+So make it a teamwork-effort and credit them if you wish to showcase your portfolio.

 What you should know about the designers here:

-1. They have an amazing skills and techniques & they are able to adapt a lot of design style.
+1. They have an amazing skills and techniques and they are able to adapt a lot of design style.

 2. Asian designers are so talented but they also love to copycat other design style, hence no personal style or identity created.
 Everyone wants to be somebody they adore, not want to be for who they are.